rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/graph.md

     |_____________|         |des: hong kong    | |des: washington DC|
                             --------------------,--------------------
 ```
 1. **Adjacency Matrix** -> A 2D array where each cell represents the presence or absence of an edge btn two vertices.
 The rows represent ***source*** vertices and columns represents ***destination*** vertices.
 The cells where the rows and column intersect holds the edge weights.
 If any particular cell is empty, that is, if the weight is null, then that means there is no edge btn the row vertex and the column vertex.
-If their is a connection btn 2 vertices, then a weight of double value will be used().
+If their is a connection btn 2 vertices, then a weight of double value will be used.
 This is implemented using an ***List*** within another ***List***.
 A visual illustration is shown below: example
 ```
                       2D List
      vertices                           destination